kauegalons/kauegalons/README.md

 ###

-<p align="left">- Currently working with legacy language (Cobol) on projects for Bradesco Bank.<br>- 7th semester of Computer Science.<br>- Interested in and studying Machine Learning and Data Analysis with Python. </p>
+<p align="left">- Currently working with legacy language (Cobol) and Python on projects for Bradesco Bank.<br>- 7th semester of Computer Science.<br>- Interested in and studying Machine Learning and Data Analysis with Python. </p>

 ###